All Episodes

 Our government gives money for these kinds of countries.

-So I don't really know why you're holding the Clinton Foundation and Hillary Clinton to a standard.
+So I don't know why you're holding the Clinton Foundation and Hillary Clinton to a standard.

-I don't know why you thread a needle and defend the in defensible and say you're a champion of women's rights.
+I don't know why you thread a needle and defend the indefensible and say you're our champion of women's rights.

 I mean, you can't really defend this.

-She is hypocritical in her defense of these men and nations and and associating with them, even though they they are very abusive to women.
+She is hypocritical in her defense of these men and nations and associating with them, even though they are very abusive to women.

-I mean, she hangs out with Anthony Wiener and she talks about um Trump being creepy.
+I mean, she hangs out with Anthony Weiner, and she talks about Trump being creepy.

-What I find really offensive here though is not just her hypocrisy, but the fact that this woman stood on stage having the privilege of being the nominee for president.
+What I find really offensive here, though, is not just hypocrisy, but the fact that this woman stood on stage having the privilege of being the nominee for president.

 She is a privileged woman.